-- Using FP&A software that leverages automation, data integration and other technology, data-driven finance allows business professionals to proactively make decisions using current data instead of reacting based on data from months (or even years) prior.
+• Using FP&A software that leverages automation, data integration and other technology, data-driven finance allows business professionals to proactively make decisions using current data instead of reacting to old data from months or years prior.

 1. John McLean: Current Health